 What should I take after I take Fundamentals I?

-The Fundamentals I courses (PO 041) is normally the first course a student will take in the major; the most common second course is Fundamentals II (PO 042).
-But, after Fundamentals I, there are other courses that can satisfy the second Introductory requirement, although they are not offered every year: PO 061 – Introduction to American Government) and PO 081 – Introduction to International Politics.
-In the future, we hope to offer other Introductory courses to fulfill the second half of the Fundamentals requirement; these courses will be identified by the prefix of zero.
+The Fundamentals I courses (POLI 1041) is normally the first course a student will take in the major; the most common second course is Introduction to Modern Politcs (POLI 1042).
+But, after Fundamentals I, there are other courses that can satisfy the second Introductory requirement, although they are not offered every year: POLI 1061 – Introduction to American Government), POLI 1081 – Introduction to International Politics, and POLI 1091 - Introduction to Comparative Politics.
+In the future, we hope to offer other Introductory courses to fulfill the second half of the Fundamentals requirement; these courses will be identified by the prefix of 10XX.

 What should I take after the two Introductory courses?

 There is no set sequence of courses, and your choices after the first two Introductory courses will depend on your interests and the availability of courses and of seats.
 If you a rising Freshman, you may find many courses closed by the time you register.
 This is why we have special Sophomore Seminars, closed to all other classes.
-There are two of these: PO 360 – Rights in Conflict and PO 655 – The Question of Justice.
+There are two of these: POLI 2360 – Rights in Conflict and POLI 2655 – The Question of Justice.
 When you register, be sure to check on the availability of these courses.

 How do I arrange to do an individual research course in Political Science?

 If you are interested in doing an independent research project—usually in the Junior or Senior year—and you are not in the Honors Program, you may speak with a faculty member to see if he or she would be interested in working with you.
 Usually this will mean speaking with a faculty member whose classes you have taken, and who is generally in the field in which you would like to do your research.
-You would enroll in your advisor’s section of PO 281 – Individual Research in Political Science I; this class requires a special Department Permission form, which is available in the department office at McGuinn 201.
+You would enroll in your advisor’s section of POLI 4901 – Readings and Research; this class requires a special Department Permission form, which is available in the department office at McGuinn 201.
 You and your faculty advisor will work out a well-defined topic, and you will be guided in seeking out research collections, constructing a bibliography, and determining what kind of written work is appropriate for the semester.
 Unlike a Thesis course, an Individual Research course does not necessarily result in a single, long paper at the end of the semester.